 - and what impact the AMPs had on the principal soil threats.

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of residue maintenance/ mulching that was exemplified in Plot 12.1 (which combined straw mulching and no tillage) was selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of residue maintenance/ mulching that was exemplified in Plot 12.1 (which combined straw mulching and no tillage) was selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 This practice of diverse crop rotation maize-wheat aims to increase organic matter content and reduce soil erosion compared to the control rotation using rice-rape.
 No differences in the VSA soil structure quality scores were found between the AMPand control and, with the exception of moderate structure and stability and poor earthworm counts, all other indicators were good.
 Measured properties show minimal differences that cannot be reliably attributed to the use of the AMP.

 At the demonstration workshop on 21 August 2019, participants fwere asked a series of questions relating to their expectations of SQAPP and the relevance of the soil parameters included in SQAPP, the assessment of soil threats and the suitability of the app's recommendations to their local context.
 The feedback and comments were combined with those from the other study sites and used in the further development of SQAPP.
 For details of the responses from all study sites see »Stakeholder feedback and SQAPP development.

 On 21 August 2019 a demonstration event was organised in the Suining study site to present the major findings of iSQAPER to stakeholders and to demonstrate straw mulching and no tillage as a management practice of proven benefit to soil quality.
 The event was attended by 24 participants.

 The results from this demonstration event and those held in the other study sites are summarised in »Demonstration events in the study sites.